Siddharth-sde/CS50x/README.md

 # CS50x
-This repository is related to the projects made during the course of cs50x.
+This repository is related to the projects made during Harvad's CS50x course.
+I'm using this repo to track my personal growth and share my experience.